braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/testing.md

 ### Test Checklist

 - Do the images and media show up and act as expected?
-- Does the liquid function as expected?
-Have you accounted for a [default attribute value]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/conditional_logic/#accounting-for-null-attribute-values) in the event that the liquid returns no information?
+- Does the Liquid function as expected?
+Have you accounted for a [default attribute value]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/conditional_logic/#accounting-for-null-attribute-values) in the event that the Liquid returns no information?
 - Is your copy clear, concise, and correct?
 - Do your buttons direct the user where they should go?